hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 Use a [Dropdown](/components/dropdown) in the Page Header to combine multiple secondary functions, tasks, or elements that assist the user in managing the information or objects on the page.
 Examples of this include:

-- Copying API credentials to manage the object remotely
+- Copying API credentials to manage the object remotely.
-- Editing or changing settings
+- Editing or changing settings.
-- Deleting or deactivating an object
+- Deleting or deactivating an object.
-- Linking to documentation
+- Linking to documentation.

 When used in these scenarios and paired with a `primary` button, use a `secondary` [Dropdown](/components/dropdown).